VladimirKalachikhin/polycolorRenderer/README.md

 ```

 will be ignored by the Leaflet regardless of any options.
 The procedure for creating of `colors` array should take this into account.

-#### Efficiency
-Using the renderer requires resources and will work slower.
-In addition, the Leaflet calls the renderer every time the map is moved.
-For dynamic applications, this can result in a heavy load.

 ### Options